granmoe/use-validation/README.md

 - `onChange`: call this with either a value or an event to update the field's value
 - `onBlur`: call this to set touched to `true` for the field

-`handleSubmit` is a function that will call your `onSubmit` (if you passed one).
+`handleSubmit` is a function that will call `onSubmit` (if it was passed).
 If forceShowOnSubmit is true, `touched` will be set to true on all fields when `handleSubmit` is invoked.